mauro7inf/offtonic-audioplayer/README.md

 #### `defaultValue` — value or *object* (optional)
 Default value of the property if no value is provided at object creation (as part of the `withProperties()` call).
 This can be an object containing the properties to define a new component.
 A default value for a property is set on the component at the same time that a non-default value would have been set for that property; if a value *is* provided, a `Component` instance defined in the `defaultValue` property does not get instantiated.

+#### `value` — value or *object* (optional)
+Value of the property, regardless of whether a value is provided (any provided value is ignored).
+Use this in subclasses that fix a specific value for a superclass property.

 #### `getter` and `setter` — *string* (optional)
 The values are method names that get called when `getProperty()` and `setProperty()` are called.  `Component` provides `genericGetter()` and `genericSetter()` that do the basics, but if you need more functionality, or if your property works differently from the default way of handling them, you can provide a getter and/or setter.